Overview: Healthy Students Healthy State

 How to ensure a healthier future for all…by starting with students

-Healthy Students Healthy State develops students’ physical and mental health—by finally connecting the programmatic, policy & financial dots…at the state, local & federal levels—to provide and sustainably fund sufficient levels of quality student health & wellness education through schools.
+Healthy Students Healthy State dramatically improves children’s physical and mental health—by finally connecting the programmatic, policy & financial dots…at the state, local & federal levels—to provide and sustainably fund sufficient levels of quality student health & wellness education through schools.

-At the school level, this includes sustainably funding & mandating quality accountable: local school wellness policy plans, physical & health education, school counseling & nursing, effective school-community partnerships, and other key components.
-Together, these develop K-12 students’ healthier habits, and empower them for a much healthier life.
+At the school level, this includes consistently funding and mandating quality: local school wellness policy plans, physical & health education, school counseling & nursing, effective school-community partnerships, and other key resources.
+Together, these develop K-12 students’ healthier habits cost-effectively statewide, and empower them for a much healthier life.

 Stakeholders: >10x ROI